-Because of the conformity of only key elements of the District tax structure to the federal tax structure, the District's income tax structure will be less progressive in 2018 than in 2017.
-That is, beginning in 2018 the District of Columbia effective income tax rates for many of the lowest income filers with dependents are estimated to increase slightly more, on average, than the effective income tax rates for city's highest income filers.
+Because of the conformity of only key elements of the District tax structure to the federal tax structure, the District's income tax structure will be less progressive than it otherwise would have been in 2018.
+That is, beginning in 2018 the District of Columbia effective income tax rates for many low income filers with dependents are estimated to increase slightly more, on average, than the effective income tax rates for city's highest income filers.